kubecost/docs/grafana-cloud-integration.md

 [Grafana Cloud](https://grafana.com/products/cloud/) is a composable observability platform, integrating metrics, traces and logs with Grafana.
 Customers can leverage the best open source observability software without the overhead of installing, maintaining, and scaling your observability stack.

-This document walks through how to integrate Grafana Cloud Prometheus service with Kubecost.
+This document walks through how to integrate the Grafana Cloud Prometheus metrics service with Kubecost.

 ## Prerequisites